 - a.
 All genetic testing available including genetic testing that was negative for a mutation (this excludes patients with PNH) - b.
 Patients who lack a genetic mutation (excluding patients with PNH) must have negative testing for Fanconi anemia via Diepoxybutane (DEB) or Mitomycin C (MMC) testing on peripheral blood or skin fibroblasts (at any time prior to screening assessment for disease eligibility).
 Centers should upload testing results even if normal. - c.
 Patients who lack a genetic mutation (excluding patient with PNH) must have normal telomere testing for Dyskeratosis Congenita.
 Centers should upload testing results even if normal. - d.
-For patients with PNH: flow cytometry for PNH per institutional practice.
-Repeat PNH testing within 30 days prior to enrollment.
+For patients with PNH: flow cytometry for PNH per institutional practice. - e.
 Additional disease specific evaluations should also be included (if performed) if a genetic mutation responsible for the patient's bone marrow failure phenotype has not been identified including the following: